plesk/plesk-ext-sdk/docs/extension-sdk-features.md

 ## Submit The Form To The Server

-Add new action in ApiController, which will handle form submission:
+Add a new action in `ApiController`, which will handle form submission:

 `src/plib/controllers/ApiController.php`